Links to other sites concerned with Aboriginal deaths in police or prison custody.

 John Pat

 John Pat died in Roeburn, Western Australia in 1983.
-When the off-duty police officers initially found responsible for kicking him to death were not punished, the outrage felt by many people instigated the call for a Royal Commission into Aboriginal Deaths in Custody.
+When the off-duty police officers initially found responsible for kicking him to death were not punished, the outrage felt by his family and others brought them together with other Aboriginal families who had lost loved ones - including the Murray family - so that eventually their actions in protests and political pressure instigated the Royal Commission into Aboriginal Deaths in Custody.

 The Alternative Law Journal has an article by Jeannine Purdy called ‘Royal commissions and omissions.
 The Royal Commission into Aboriginal Deaths in Custody and the death of John Pat’.
 (Alternative Law Journal, vol. 17, no. 1, Feb 1992, pp. 32–33) which is available from the ALJ (AU$8.80).